I took my parents and 17-year-old daughter out to dinner. My treat.

 My daughter looks at her and says "What makes you think I'd let the guy pay?"

-Hearing this was one of one of my proudest 'YES!' moments.
+Hearing this was one of my proudest 'YES!' moments.
 My daughter gets it!

 I was not as evolved at 17, but by 19, I would not let a guy pay for me.
 Why should I 'owe' him anything?
 And why did he have to pay for the honor of MY Company if I was on the date and enjoying his company as well?